 Crumb & Coaster

 If you’re looking for a great breakfast or brunch spot when in Kuta, Crumb & Coaster would be my suggestion.
-We found this place online after a little research and it was well worth putting up with the long drive (and insane amount of traffic)to get there!
+We found this place online after a little research and it was well worth putting up with the long drive (and an insane amount of traffic)to get there!
 We actually visited on a few occasions and tried a range of dishes.
-But the star of the show for us were the corn fritters.
+But the star of the show for us was the corn fritters.
 They were super crispy, full of flavour, with a lot of spice and were absolutely delightful.
 The avocado mash and chilli jam perfectly complemented the fritters and created a meal that we could have eaten five times over.

 When we were looking for a quick breakfast of a morning we popped across the street to the wonderful Monsieur Spoon.
-This French style cafe served, as you can expect, a whole host of pastries, as well as avocado toast, eggs cooked in numerous ways, and lots and lots of bread.
+This French-style cafe served, as you can expect, a whole host of pastries, as well as avocado toast, eggs cooked in numerous ways, and lots and lots of bread.
 The food was super tasty here and the service was fast, but my favourite thing about this place was the decor.
-It was a strange mixture of the light and bright hipster cafe that I’ve come to know from my time in London, with warm and cosy French cafe.
+It was a strange mixture of the light and bright hipster cafe that I’ve come to know from my time in London, with a warm and cosy French cafe.
 It sounds weird but it worked!

 Our hotel, Kokonut Suites, was located just across the road from this lovely Italian restaurant.
 Considering its location was a little out of the main centre of Seminyak, La Baracca was busy, but we managed to grab a small cosy table inside.
-We went all out, like we always do when ordering, and both got a portion bruschetta to start, as well as another dish of grilled zucchini, tomatoes and pine nuts.
-And for mains Dan went for a delicious ravioli and I opted for the gnocchi.
+We went all out like we always do when ordering, and both got a portion bruschetta to start, as well as another dish of grilled zucchini, tomatoes and pine nuts.
+And for mains, Dan went for a delicious ravioli and I opted for the gnocchi.
 What shocked us most about the meal wasn’t the quality of the food, (it was incredible by the way) it was the price!
 All in all our dinner came to a whopping £9.
-Back home in London £9 would just about get you a main course of pasta, but we managed to get starters and dinner for two for that price!
+Back home in London, £9 would just about get you a main course of pasta, but we managed to get starters and dinner for two for that price!
 This is a great place for a bargain dinner, but you can enjoy it without worrying that you’re scrimping on food quality.

 We actually went back to the restaurant for lunch one day, as we were so impressed by the quality of the food.
 We shared a margarita pizza and also ordered a make your own salad, which I had been craving so much whilst we had been travelling.
 Again the costs were low and the atmosphere was great.
-Unfortunately La Baracca closed the next day for refurbishment, so we weren’t able to go there again, but we were so glad we got to try it a few times.
-We left before we could see the finished product, so if you decide to eat here, it may look a little different to the pictures above!
+Unfortunately, La Baracca closed the next day for refurbishment, so we weren’t able to go there again, but we were so glad we got to try it a few times.
+We left before we could see the finished product, so if you decide to eat here, it may look a little different from the pictures above!

 Until next time.